Approved by Council: November 2007

-To ensure the safe and effective delivery of health care and a healthy working environment,11 physicians must work respectfully and collaboratively with other members of the health-care team.
-This includes all who are involved in the provision of health care.9
+- To ensure the safe and effective delivery of health care and a healthy working environment,8 physicians must work respectfully and collaboratively with other members of the health-care team, including all who are involved in the provision of health care.9

 Responsibilities to the Profession